raspiblitz/raspiblitz/README.md

 ![SSH3a](pictures/ssh3a-password.png)

-This is the new password has to be used for every SSH login after this screen with the user admin.
-It's also set for the other user existing user: root, bitcoin & pi.
+This is the new password which must be used for every SSH login after this screen with the user admin.
+It's also set for the other existing user: root, bitcoin & pi.

 *The bitcoin and lightning services will later run in the background (as daemon) and use the separate user “bitcoin” for security reasons.
 This user does not have admin rights and cannot change the system configuration.*

-Then the user is asked to enter the Password B - this is internally used for the bitcoin RPC interface.
-But also as login for additional Apps like the RTL-WebGUI or the Blockexplorer:
+Then the user is asked to enter the Password B - this is internally used for the Bitcoin RPC interface, and as a login for additional Apps like the RTL-WebGUI or the Blockexplorer:

 ![SSH3b](pictures/ssh3b-password.png)